-Jane Sisson-Pell Family Law Barrister
+Jane Sisson-Pell, Family Law Barrister

 Jane is a specialist practitioner in family law.
 She provides legal services for individuals who contact her directly under the public access scheme and also when she is instructed by solicitors in the traditional way.

-Jane obtained a Law and Politics (Hons) Degree in Manchester achieving the highest examination marks in her year.
+Jane obtained a Law and Politics (Hons) Degree in Manchester, achieving the highest examination marks in her year.
 She then completed the Bar Vocational Course at the Inns of Court School of Law, London.
 Starting her career at Broadway House Chambers, her practice included public and private family law cases often involving appearances in both the High Court and the Court of Appeal.
 Representing divorcing husbands and wives at financial hearings often involved business ownership and shareholding, inherited wealth and family trusts.

-When Jane was promoted to Her Majesties Crown Prosecution Service Inspectorate (HMCPSI) she became one of a team of lawyers inspecting CPS Areas nationally.
+When Jane was promoted to Her Majesties Crown Prosecution Service Inspectorate (HMCPSI) she became one of a team of lawyers inspecting CPS Areas, nationally.
 Joint inspections with other Criminal Justice Inspectorates included inspecting HMRC (Carousel Frauds) and Customs and Excise.
-Whilst at HMCPSI, Jane was was a key figure in the national Criminal Justice Rape Review, an active member of the editorial group for National Safeguarding Children Report 2008 and a member of the Bar Council Equality and Diversity Sub Committee.
+Whilst at HMCPSI, Jane was was a key figure in the national Criminal Justice Rape Review, an active member of the editorial group for National Safeguarding Children Report 2008 and a member of the Bar Council Equality and Diversity Sub-Committee.

 Jane is a sole practitioner.
-She returned to private practice and set up her chambers practising exclusively in family law which is and always has been her preferred area of practice.
+She returned to private practice and set up her chambers practising exclusively in family law, which is and always has been her preferred area of practice.
 Cases involving children require sensitivity and care.
 Jane is passionate about achieving positive outcomes for children, parents, step parents and grandparents, ensuring that there is the minimum delay, hostility, and expense.
-Jane also works hard to support her clients in financial remedy proceedings ensuring that they move matters forward swiftly, achieving a fair outcome and bringing financial certainty back into their lives.
+Jane also works hard to support her clients in financial remedy proceedings, ensuring that they move matters forward swiftly, achieving a fair outcome and bringing financial certainty back into their lives.

-Jane also enjoys her ‘guest lecturer’ opportunities at Universities where she can pass on her knowledge, experience and enthusiasm to aspiring students.
+Jane also enjoys her guest lecturer opportunities at Universities where she can pass on her knowledge, experience and enthusiasm to aspiring students.
 Her lively presentations are well received.

-Public Access – The new way of providing affordable legal services
+Public access – The new way of providing affordable legal services

-Following the introduction of legislation in 2013, many people ceased to be eligable for legal aid in family law cases overnight.
-Jane considered the alternatives to ensure that individuals with family law issues continue have access to a family law barrister, who is approachable and affordable.
+Following the introduction of legislation in 2013, many people ceased to be eligible for legal aid in family law cases, overnight.
+Jane considered the alternatives to ensure that individuals with family law issues continue to have access to a family law barrister, who is approachable and affordable.
 As a result, she was trained on the Bar Council’s Public Access Course.
 The public access scheme is relatively new.
 In the past, in order to use the services of a barrister it was necessary to instruct a solicitor from the start or early on in the case.
 The barrister was instructed further down the line.
 It was not unusual for the client and the barrister to meet for the first time on the day of the hearing.
 That was far from ideal.
 Under the public access scheme, Jane is contacted by individuals often at an early stage of their case.
-The public access rules permit Jane to provide advice and representation to those who choose to manage their own case on a day to day basis and who choose instruct her at particular stages of their case.
+The public access rules permit Jane to provide advice and representation to those who choose to manage their own case on a day to day basis and who choose to instruct her at particular stages of their case.
 In this way, Jane’s clients remain in control of their case.
 They have a clear overview and they can make informed decisions at every stage of the proceedings.
 The public access scheme does not suit everyone.

 You will be fully supported and in control of your case at every stage.